 Roof vents are an important part of how your roof functions.
-Their primary job is to remove hot air or moisture out of your attic, but there are several different types of venting options.
-Roof vents that work well can help with decreasing the risk of mildew development and decreasing heating and cooling bills.
-Here, we will discuss the most common types of built-in roof vents.
+Their primary job is to remove hot air or moisture from your attic, but there are several different types of venting options.
+Roof vents that work well can help decrease the risk of mildew development and decrease heating and cooling bills.
+Let’s discuss the most common types of built-in roof vents.

-These vents have moving parts, but no motors and rely on wind to power their movement.
+These vents have moving parts but no motors, relying instead on wind to power their movement.
 They are more effective than box vents because they will be able to move more air up and out of the attic — especially when it’s windy outside.

-These vents have no moving parts and can be installed on the entire length of a roof’s horizontal ridge.
-When used with soffit vents, the roofing ventilation system is highly effective in reducing moisture and hot air build up.
+These vents have no moving parts and can be installed along the full length of a roof’s horizontal ridge.
+When used with soffit vents, this roofing ventilation system is highly effective in reducing moisture and hot air build up.

 Not sure if your roofing ventilation system is up to par?
 Our team at Warner Roofing has been helping people just like you with their roofs since 1992.
 Contact us today with your questions.
 We’re happy to provide a free, no-obligation estimate.